Hoglar/hoglarblog/README.md

 7. Checklist

 8. Class.
-    I want to be able to join a class of people at yor place of learning.
+    I want to be able to join a class of people at your place of learning.

-8. Settings
+8. Settings/Profile?

 The site will make money on selling "notebooks" with "pages".
 Pages is used as currency for making posts. creating everything on site will cost pages.

+Make two dimentions of score, then draw it out with a diagram.